Active vs Passive Investing Calculator

 Tax effects on investment returns.
 Sales loads or redemption fees.
 Specific fund outperformance or underperformance beyond the assumed gross return.
 Behavioural gap between investor returns and fund returns.
 Investment advisor fees on top of fund fees.
 Bid-ask spreads and other transaction costs.
 Specific time periods where active outperforms passive (some periods show active winning; long-term average favours passive).
 Currency and international exposure effects.

-Assuming active can consistently beat passive without understanding the fee hurdle.
+Assuming active can tends to exceed passive without understanding the fee hurdle.
 Selecting funds based on 1-3 year performance that may not persist.
 Not comparing fees explicitly between options.
 Ignoring tax drag in taxable accounts.
 Paying both fund fees and advisor fees on top, producing combined annual drag of 1.5-2.5%.
-Not distinguishing between low-fee active (worth considering) and high-fee active (rarely justified).
+Not distinguishing between low-fee active (worth noting) and high-fee active (rarely justified).
 The calculator compares specific scenarios; real-world investment decisions layer in these considerations.

 Inputs